KahnSvaer/lm-evaluation-harness/lm_eval/tasks/tydiqa/README.md

 #### Groups

-* `SelectP`:  Given a list of the passages in the article, return either (a) the index of the passage that answers the question or (b) NULL if no such passage exists.
+* `tydiqa_selectp`:  Given a list of the passages in the article, return either (a) the index of the passage that answers the question or (b) NULL if no such passage exists.
-* `MinSpan`: Given the full text of an article, return one of (a) the start and end byte indices of the minimal span that completely answers the question; (b) YES or NO if the question requires a yes/no answer and we can draw a conclusion from the passage; (c) NULL if it is not possible to produce a minimal answer for this question.
+* `tydiqa_minspan`: Given the full text of an article, return one of (a) the start and end byte indices of the minimal span that completely answers the question; (b) YES or NO if the question requires a yes/no answer and we can draw a conclusion from the passage; (c) NULL if it is not possible to produce a minimal answer for this question.
-* `GoldP`:  Given a passage that is guaranteed to contain the answer, predict the single contiguous span of characters that answers the question.
+* `tydiqa_goldp`:  Given a passage that is guaranteed to contain the answer, predict the single contiguous span of characters that answers the question.

 #### Tags

-* `goldp`: All GoldP tasks including English language (English language task not to taken in group aggragate)
+* `tydiqa_goldp_all`: All GoldP tasks including English language (English language task not to taken in group aggragate)

 #### Tasks

-* `goldp_{language}`: Language specific gold passage task
+* `tydiqa_goldp_{language}`: Language specific gold passage task

 ### Checklist